amvi234/advance-filtering/README.md

-# Advance Filtering App
+# SoleMate Aoo

-This application allows users to advance filter e-commerce items through it.
+This application allows users to advance filter shoe items through it.

 ## Development